phptek/silverstripe-mataara/README.md

 * Ascertain exactly how the `ReportType` report-field works.
 What exactly does it drive within Mataara?
 It's confusing that the default report format appears to be fixed, but that this field _appears_ to determine how reports are processed.
 Additonally, there is future work to version the JSON so this module will support this out-of-the-box in anticipation of this.
+* How does Mataara inspect modules for CVEs?

 # See Also